Signs You May Need a Knee Replacement

 When a knee replacement becomes a reasonable conversation

 Here's something many patients don't realize: knee replacement is one of the few operations where, in most cases, you largely decide when it's time.
-Outside of certain uncommon, urgent situations, there's no deadline and no rush.
+Outside of certain uncommon, urgent situations, there's no deadline and nobody is going to force your hand — though as above, waiting isn't entirely free either.
 The right moment is driven by your pain, your limitations, the activities you've given up, and your quality of life — not by your age, and not by how your X-ray looks.

 When knee arthritis meaningfully limits the life you want to live, despite a good trial of nonsurgical care, it's reasonable to talk about replacement — and depending on how much of the knee is involved, that may be a partial or a total replacement.
 The goal is always to restore function, mobility, and activity.
 A few signs it may be worth discussing: